Lehigh-Coders-Community/CSE6cubed/04. Front End VS Backend/4: FRONTEND/4FRONTENDc. JavaScript.md

 Some important things to keep in mind.

-- Okay the name is frustratingly close to Java.
+- The name is frustratingly close to Java.
 It is not Java.
 If you know Java, you might recognize some of the syntax.
 But, I want to be clear that your resume will be shreaded if you list Java/JavaScript in your skills section.
 - The core of the JavaScript programming language was made in [10 days](https://www.checkmarx.com/blog/javascript-history-infographic/).
 This gives it some ... [quirks](https://www.destroyallsoftware.com/talks/wat) (skip to 1:20).
-- When watching the video about JavaScript's quirks.
-You'll notice that it isn't throwing an error...it just keeps going like [The Black Night](https://www.youtube.com/watch?v=ZmInkxbvlCs) in Monty Python.
+- When watching the video about JavaScript's quirks, you'll notice that it isn't throwing an error...it just keeps going like [The Black Night](https://www.youtube.com/watch?v=ZmInkxbvlCs) in Monty Python.
 No error can stop it from continuing to run.
 Why would we want that?
 In the context of the web, this can make some sense.
 We don't want the entire website to stop working because of some error.
 This does, however, make web development debugging frustrating.
 - If you aren't convinced - Microsoft wasn't either.
 They wrote TypeScript - which has types and a bunch of other helpful features & gets compiled into JavaScript.

 ### Basics